Shivantha56/AAD-assignment-02/README.md

   - Image encoder included
   - Validating all fields and handling exceptions
   - All configurations done
+  - used the build tool as the Gradle
+  - #provide documentation for APIs using the postman

 #Enttiy relationship diagram
 ![raltion diagram](https://github.com/Shivantha56/AAD-assignment-02/assets/111634293/9df6f515-0172-4f25-a934-9e38ad54c5ae)